Jayson Castro: High school career

 Originally from neighboring Betis, Guagua, Castro was a part of the high school basketball team of Don Honorio Ventura State University in Bacolor.
-Castro was the only player from his batch to play college basketball, with Philippine Christian University (PCU) in Manila.
+Castro was the only player from his class to play college basketball, with Philippine Christian University (PCU) in Manila.

 College career

 Castro first played for the PCU Dolphins in the NCAA at the 2003 season as a 5'10" point guard.
 The Dolphins were not able to clinch a Final Four berth, finishing with a 5–9 record.

-Things changed on the 2004 season in which PCU was able to make a turnaround with Castro, Gabby Espinas and Robert Sanz at the helm, denying Letran a back-to-back championship run.
-Holding the twice to beat advantage, the Dolphins needed an extra game that went into overtime to enter the finals.
+In the 2004 season, PCU was able to make a turnaround with Castro, Gabby Espinas and Robert Sanz at the helm, denying Letran a back-to-back championship run.
+Holding twice to beat advantage, the Dolphins needed an extra game that went into overtime to enter the finals.
 In the championship series against the University of Perpetual Help, the Dolphins swept the best-of-3 finals series to win their first NCAA championship.
-Castro played second fiddle to both Espinas who won the League MVP award and Sanz, who won the Finals MVP award.

-In the 2005 season, the Dolphins went into another Final Four appearance, and they made short work of Mapúa on their way to the Finals where they met Letran once again.
-The Dolphins won Game 1 behind Castro's game-high 20 points.
-The Dolphins were beaten by Letran in the next two games as Castro got cold.
+In the 2005 season, the Dolphins made another Final Four appearance, beating Mapúa on their way to the Finals where they met Letran once again.
+The Dolphins won Game 1 with Castro scoring a game-high 20 points, however the Dolphins were beaten by Letran in the next two games, losing the championship.

-In 2006 season, Castro gave out an all-NCAA team performance as he was named as one of the Mythical 5 members; he and Espinas led PCU to a third consecutive Finals appearance this time against San Beda College.
-Despite Castro scoring a team-high 16 points, the Dolphins were blown out by the Red Lions on Game 1.
+In the 2006 season, Castro was named one of the Mythical 5; he and Espinas led PCU to a third consecutive Finals appearance, this time against San Beda College.
+Despite Castro scoring a team-high 16 points, the Dolphins were defeated by the Red Lions on Game 1.
 Castro's teammates stepped up on Game 2 to force a deciding game.
 In the third game, with PCU trailing by a point in the dying seconds, Castro passed off the game-winning shot to Beau Belga who missed his jumper to lose the championship for PCU.
-The Dolphins would be suspended the following year after irregularities on their high school team, thus ending Castro's collegiate career.
+The Dolphins would be suspended the following year after irregularities on their junior team, thus ending Castro's collegiate career.

 Philippine Basketball League

 Addict Mobile

-After a deserving NCAA 2004 Champions and part of the Mythical 5.
-The Fil-Am Jayson Castro William was headed to the AMP Mobile Phone team, which he was a backup to LA Tenorio.
-His PCU teammates Gabby Espinas and Rob Sanz, gave their worth talents to remain in the Philippine Basketball League.
-They were joined by Ateneo Blue Eagles team, composed of Paolo Bugia, LA Tenorio, Magnum Membrere, and company.
+Castro was signed with the AMP Mobile Phone team, where he was a backup to LA Tenorio.
+His PCU teammates Gabby Espinas and Rob Sanz, remained in the Philippine Basketball League.
+They were joined by the Ateneo Blue Eagles team, including Paolo Bugia, LA Tenorio, and Magnum Membrere.